giantswarm/mayu/docs/inside.md

 ![mayu bootstrap sequence](image/bootstrap.png)

-Adding a fresh node to the cluster consists of three parts:
+Adding a fresh node to the cluster consists of three steps:

-* initial boot
+* initial boot of ipxe
-* system installation
+* fetching ignition from mayu
-* final reboot to installed system
+* booting Container Linux from PXE with the fetched ignition

 ## Initial boot
 The fresh node is by definition empty and boots over ethernet by default.
 It sends a DHCP request for a `pxeclient`, which gets answered by the management node (which acts a DHCP/PXE server) with PXE details to boot iPXE.
 The node then pulls iPXE boot data from the PXE server via tftp.
-The node now send another DHCP request, this time with the ipxe client and gets back an ipxe boot path.
-The node then requests the kernel image and subsequently the initial root directory over HTTP.
-With this the node can then boot into installation from the initial root directory.

-## System Installation
+## Fetching ignition from mayu

-The initial root directory contains a version of Container Linux that is modified to run one unit that in turn requests a first stage script and runs that.
-The script is based on the `cloudconfig` that the management node holds for each server respectively and assigns based on the serial number of the machine.
-It waits for connectivity and then downloads a vanilla Container Linux stable image, which is cached on the management node.
-This image gets installed by default to `/dev/sda` configured through the above-mentioned `cloudconfig`.
-Finally the node announces itself as installed to the management node and reboots.
+iPXE script will fetch Container Linux `kernel`, `initrd` and ignition, which are based on the information that iPXE provided via GET request.

-## Final Reboot To Installed System
+## Booting Container Linux from PXE

-On the final reboot (as well as each next reboot, as long as nothing in the mayu configuration gets changed) the node will again try to boot over ethernet first.
-It sends three DHCP request, which get ignored by the PXE server.
-The PXE server ingores these as long as the node is marked as `installed`.
-The node then continues booting the previously installed Container Linux from `/dev/sda`.
+When everything is fetched, iPXE will start booting Container Linux PXE image and use ignition for bootstraping the OS.